 How has life, and the way we date, changed since Rhonda and Arthur met and married?
-This couple, my inspiring parents-in-law, Stevens loving Mum and Dad, and wonderful grandparents to my children married on 1 October 1955, 60 years ago.
-They have enjoyed 60 years of loving.
+This couple, my inspiring parents-in-law, Stevens loving Mum and Dad, and wonderful grandparents to my children married on 1 October 1955, 63 years ago.
+They have enjoyed over 60 years of loving.

 They met on a blind date.
 For those of you that don’t know what that is, it’s where friends set up a date for you with someone you don’t know.
 Kind of similar to Tinder except you didn’t get to stalk their Facebook page to see what they looked like.